Codeuctivity/UnlockLuksOnBootByToken/readme.md

 - `sdb` -> your removeable device that will carry the key

-- `/dev/mapper/ubuntu--vg-root` -> your lvm name of root (on my testmachine, this parameter was not needed)
+- `/dev/mapper/ubuntu--vg-root` -> your lvm name of root (on my test machine, this parameter was not needed)

 ### 2. Adjust parameters in `decryptkeydevice.sh`